micmejia/bible-dump/AMPC/Luke/Luke 20.md

-But if we answer, From men, all the people will stone us [^c]to death, for they are [^d]long since firmly convinced that John was a prophet.
+But if we answer, From men, all the people will stone us to death, for they are long since firmly convinced that John was a prophet.